 For starters, the Coronavirus cannot be captured with a HEPA filter.
 This is where a sanitizer must come into play, in fact, it is the only way an air purifier can help you.
 The reason why a HEPA filter can’t filter out Covid-19 is that it is too small.
 More specifically, a HEPA filter is rated to filter out particles larger than .3 microns.
 The Coronavirus is just .1 micron, far too small to be captured.

 As per the CDC, viruses like the Coronavirus ought to be avoided.
 This is achieved by avoiding public areas to reduce your exposure and by washing your hands.
 An air purifier for bacteria and viruses will help while you are in a building.

 The CDC reports that the virus is mainly spread through person to person contact and through airborne respiratory droplets that come from someone coughing or sneezing.
 This means that your air purifier will not be able to help you unless someone who is infected is coughing or sneezing in your home, in which case close contact is still going to be a hazard.

 All that being said, if you are afraid of airborne Coronavirus-infected particles in your home or office, then an air purifier with an air sanitizer can help you.

 Air sanitizers sanitize the air, killing everything that passes through it.
-Because of this, air sanitizers are great for bacteria and viruses, on the other hand, capture what passes through them–they don’t always kill those things.
+Because of this, air sanitizers are great for bacteria and viruses.
+Air purifiers, on the other hand, capture what passes through them–they don’t always kill those things.

 Air sanitizers utilize several different means to kill the germs that pass through them.
 Two of the most prevalent methods for air sanitization are heat and UV light.
 Both can be very effective at sanitizing the air of viruses that even filters cannot capture.